 It provided high polarisation isolation across the full bandwidth of both frequency bands.

-It has 4 portd, two waveguide ports for 4 GHz and 2 ports of 6 GHz.
+It has 4 ports, two receive waveguide ports for 4 GHz and 2 transmit ports for 6 GHz.

 Its connection to the antenna is via a short, separable, square to circular transition tube.
 The connection to the antenna is a circular waveguide flange.